chanzo/script-launcher/src/README.md

 ```

 ### Reference scripts
-Use an existing script name in the command section to execute another script in your config file.
+Use an existing script id in the command section to execute another script in your config file.
 This feature makes it possible to reuse script from other script, with different arguments if desired.

 Run `npm start deploy:tst` to use this example.
 ``` JSON